virtualscienceforum/virtualscienceforum/src/arqh.md

 ??? summary "Video minutes"

     - [time=0:01:51] Q (from Valla Fatemi to Önder Gul): What is the expected or measured Fermi level mismatch between NbN and Au with respect to graphene?<br/>
       A: Fermi level mismatch is known to exist.
-Accumulation in a region of $\sim 50	ext{nm}$.
+Accumulation in a region of $\sim 50	nm$.
 Due to the fabrication, estimations might not be representative.
 We expect to have accumulation type of mismatch.

     - [time=0:04:24] Q (from Anton Akhmerov to Önder Gul): In the measurement, $R_{xx}$ is about to turn negative at 2K, is that correct?
 Do you have lower temperature dependence data?
 Would you expect $R_{xx}$ to turn negative, too?<br/>